html-validate/html-validate/docs/dev/transformers.md

 ### `processElement`

 Called after element is fully created but before children are parsed.
-Can be used to manipluate elements (e.g. add dynamic text from frameworks).
+Can be used to manipulate elements (e.g. add dynamic text from frameworks).